 Guidance for members on accessing the Start Fund COVID-19

-Start Fund COVID-19 has already funded 24 projects in 17 affected contexts and information about the funded alerts will be available on the Start Fund portal shortly.
+The Start Fund COVID-19 has already funded 35 projects in 22 countries, with mid- and end-term projects providing learning and feedback for future rounds of funding.
 We appreciate that needs generated from COVID-19 are well beyond those of the funding capacity available.
 If members have questions about the first or second call for alerts, please contact email@example.com

 |CV19 003 Libya||£250,000|

 |CV19 011 Myanmar||£250,000|

 |CV19 040 Lebanon||£250,000|

 |CV19 046 Haiti||£250,000|

 |CV19 057 Syria||£250,000|

 |CV19 067 Benin||£134,000|